Each application is individually assessed by the

 supervisor complete the “Confirmation of

-Supervision” (PDF) form and return it to the departmental
+Supervision” (PDF) form and return it, along

 No admission will be